Blog / PCB Components List, Identification | Basic Electronic Components

 1 2 3

-What Are the Essential Circuit Board Components?
+What are the Common Circuit Board Components?

-If you're looking to understand the key components that make up a printed circuit board (PCB), this guide will help you identify and comprehend their functions.
-From resistors and capacitors to connectors and integrated circuits, each part plays a crucial role in the operation of electronic devices.
 Below is a table that provides a breakdown of common circuit board components and their descriptions, helping you learn how these parts contribute to the overall functionality of a PCB.

 Component Image Description